The Unethical Side of Negotiation

 Two Choices

-There are multiple gambits used in deception, such as misrepresentation,hard nosed bargaining, good guy/bad guy, or referring the matter to a higher authority.
-When dealing with what you perceive as unethical behaviour, many negotiators often opt for one of two choices in how they respond.
+There are multiple gambits used in deception, such as misrepresentation,hard nosed bargaining,good guy/bad guy, or referring the matter to a higher authority.
+When dealing with what you perceive as unethical behavior, many negotiators often opt for one of two choices in how they respond.

-We simply accept the unruly behaviour of the other side.
+We simply accept the unruly behavior of the other side.
 The likelihood of negotiating a favourable deal from your perspective, will probably diminish if we try and appease the other side.
-This approach mostly never works in our favour.
-If anything, appeasing the other side will probably encourage our counterpart's behaviour to be less cooperative.
+This approach mostly never works in our favor.
+If anything, appeasing the other side will probably encourage our counterpart’s behavior to be less cooperative.
 Appeasement may even encourage them to up the ante to obtain an even more favourable agreement for their own side.

 Remedies

-So, what tactics of our own can we use to deal with unethical behaviour without falling into the two scenarios above?
+So, what tactics of our own can we use to deal with unethical behavior without falling into the two scenarios above?

 We first have to be able to recognize what they are doing.
 Knowing the many different kinds of unethical gambits which can be used against us is important.
 You can't play a counter move if you don't recognize the game.
 We must make sure we understand when these tactics are being used, otherwise they might be successfully used against us.